Massaponax in Spotsylvania County, Virginia — The American South (Mid-Atlantic)

 Marker series.
 This marker is included in the Virginia Civil War Trails marker series.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, Massaponax Baptist Church (within shouting distance of this marker); Federal Raid (approx. 0.6 miles away); Road to Guinea Station (approx. 0.6 miles away); James Farmer, Civil Rights Leader (approx. 0.6 miles away); Plantations on Guinea Station Road (approx. one mile away); Stanard’s Mill (approx. 3.1 miles away); Grant’s Supply Line (approx. 3.7 miles away); Engagement at Harris Farm (Bloomsbury) (approx. 3.8 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Massaponax Baptist Church (within shouting distance of this marker); Federal Raid (approx. 0.6 miles away); Road to Guinea Station (approx. 0.6 miles away); James Farmer, Civil Rights Leader (approx. 0.6 miles away); Plantations on Guinea Station Road (approx. one mile away); Stanard’s Mill (approx. 3.1 miles away); Grant’s Supply Line (approx. 3.7 miles away); Engagement at Harris Farm (Bloomsbury) (approx. 3.8 miles away).
 Touch for a list and map of all markers in Massaponax.

 Also see . . .